11 Ways to Convince Someone with Dementia to Take Medication

 Young or old, we all love treats.
 You might consider offering a treat as a reward for taking their medication.

-It might even help take away any bitter taste the medicine leaves and associates something positive with taking medicine.
+It might even help take away any bitter taste of the medicine and associate something positive with taking medicine.

 Recommended for you: